Prabhakar-Naik/spring-boot-demo/README.md

 spring-boot-demo
 # Project Description for spring-boot-demo:

+<p>The spring-boot-demo project is a comprehensive example application that showcases three different modules, each demonstrating unique aspects of Spring Boot code implementation.
+These modules might include examples such as RESTful API development, database integration with Spring Data JPA, and messaging with Spring Cloud Stream.
+By exploring these modules, developers can gain practical insights into building robust, scalable applications using various Spring Boot features and best practices.</p>

 <h3> demo </h3>
 <h4>low-level CRUD Operations with MongoClient</h4>
 This Spring Boot demo project demonstrates a <h4>low-level implementation of CRUD operations using MongoClient.</h4> It showcases custom code for connecting to a MongoDB database and performing Create, Read, Update, and Delete operations on data collections.
 The project serves as an example of integrating MongoDB with a Spring Boot application without relying on higher-level abstractions like Spring Data MongoDB.